krasevi/machine-learning/readme.txt

 Grop project#62.
 Machine learning with Python.

 Data classification with supervised learning based on a predefined data set uncluding a comparison of different algorithms.
-Case of 3 Datasets: Iris flowers, Ecoli and Leaves.
+Case of 4 Datasets: Iris flowers, Ecoli, Yeast and Leaves.

 Assignment tasks: